hayd/pep8radius/README.md

 - Move to project directory
 - Make some changes to the project
-- Run btyfi
+- Run pep8radius
 - Commit your changes

 Against a branch you can use the same syntax as with git diff:

-- btyfi master  # branch name
+- pep8radius master  # branch name
-- btyfi c12166f    # commit hash
+- pep8radius c12166f    # commit hash

+*Note: can also use btyfi alias for pep8radius.*